cybrown/rust-example-1/Readme.md

 ## File architecture

-    /crates
-        Libraries that could be external dependencies

-        /domain
-            Special crate that provides all the business rules and provides all the expected traits

     /migrations
         sql schema to run with diesel-cli

-    /src
+    /domain
+        Implementation of the business rules

+    /main
         /adapters
             Adapters wrapping external libraries to implement traits provided by the domain Also converts internal dependencies such as database access